ec-jrc/GWB/docs/usage/GWB_SPLITLUMP.rst

 4. Use :code:`GWB_XXX -i=<splitlump directory> -o =<your output directory>` to process all buffered stripes with the GWB module of your choice

-5. Move all resulting tif-maps from step 4 into the :code:`splitlump` directory
+5. Delete the buffered stripes from step 2 and then move all resulting tif-maps from step 4 into the :code:`splitlump` directory

 6. Open a terminal in the :code:`splitlump` directory and run the bash-script :code:`./lumper.sh` to cut and reassemble all processed buffered stripes (tif-maps) into the final large processed map.